 12-year-old Lucy is an artist whose shark-loving marine biologist mother died five years ago.
 Her best friend, Fred, is a scientist... and possibly more than a friend.
 But this summer, memories of her mother resurface along with a Great White — and another tragedy.
 Wrestling with her grief, Lucy decides she needs to follow the sharks — with the help of her father and two neighbors — to understand both her past and her future.
 This gentle story about seeking connection as a way of overcoming grief also pays tribute to the wonders — and healing power — of nature.

-11-year-old Elodee's family is reeling from a tragedy, so when her mom suggests they move to Eventown, it seems like the chance for a fresh start.
+11-year-old Elodee's family is reeling from a tragedy — the death of her older brother, likely by suicide — so when her mom suggests they move to Eventown, it seems like the chance for a fresh start.
 In fact, it's even more than that: in preparation for moving in, each new arrival tells six critical stories at the Welcoming Center, which locks their memories away.
 But Elodee's storytelling is interrupted, leaving her with an awareness of what they've left behind — and a feeling of unease about the too-perfect town.
 What have they given up for "perfection," and is it a price Elodee would be willing to pay?
 This subtly eerie story about a family grieving a suicide asks whether giving up the painful parts of life would be worth it.

 Lyndie B. Hawkins loves researching history — and now she's turning her canny eye on her family.
 Specifically, she wants to know what happened to her father during the Vietnam War, and how it connects with why he sometimes disappears for days.
 But her grandmother, Lady, is determined to turn Lyndie into a proper Southern girl, which means keeping quiet about family secrets.
 When Lyndie meets D.B., a boy from the local juvenile detention center, she starts to realize that her grandmother's ideas of propriety may be stopping her father from getting the help he needs.
 Full of questions about loyalty, secrets, and hope, this heartfelt debut novel tackles a range of complex issues about PTSD, alcoholism, and suicide through the eyes of a main character with a fierce charm and a loving heart.